 Non liquid assets (also known as illiquid assets or fixed assets) are a category of assets that aren’t easily converted into cash.
-Common examples of non liquid assets include, real estate, land, equipment, art, vehicles, collectibles, jewelry and precious metals, and inventory.
+Non-liquid assets typically must be sold and transferred in ownership to access their cash value, and finding an owner willing to pay market value can take weeks, months, or years.
+Common examples of non liquid assets include, real estate, land, equipment, art, vehicles, collectibles, jewelry and precious metals, IRA accounts, and inventory.

 If you want to understand what is a non liquid asset, and why they’re important for your business, you’re in the right place.

 - The difference between liquid and non liquid assets

 The difference between liquid and non liquid assets

 Liquidity is a financial term that describes how quickly an asset can be converted into money.
 Cash, for example, is a pure liquid asset.
 The corporate headquarters building?
 Illiquid.

 The more liquid the asset, the easier the liquidation process.
 Due to the intrinsic difficulties associated with selling illiquid assets, a fast sale often has a negative impact on the asset’s value.

 Examples of assets considered liquid include money held in checkings accounts and savings accounts, mutual funds, accounts receivable, money market funds, or U.S. treasury bills, all of which can be sold quickly.